chenliz1/wechat-nodejs/Readme.md

-UTFAQ
+# UTFAQ Wechat Project

+## How it works
-npm install -g localtunnel
+- npm install -g localtunnel
-To start the tunneling, set port to 8888
+- To start the tunneling, set port to 8888
-$ lt --port 5030 --subdomain localchatbot
+- $ lt --port 5030 --subdomain localchatbot
-We use Node Foreman to manage this application.
+- We use Node Foreman to manage this application.
-$ npm install -g foreman
+- $ npm install -g foreman